Ekaterina-V/Ekaterina-V/README.md

 5. Full Stack Apllication "Family Bakery App".
 This project was made with Node.js and Express.js on the backend, Angular on the frontend and MongoDB as a database solution.Link to the Github: https://github.com/Ekaterina-V/Full-Stack-js-u11.git
     Link to Heroku: https://family-bakery-app.herokuapp.com/

-6. Intership at FinTeck startup & Examenation project.
+6. Intership at FinTech startup & Examenation project.
     I have developed a project with a full integration of the company’s API to implement various payment and withdrawal options.

     Design and developing a Demo web application from scratch: